duckietown/docs-brown/book/doc-sky/41-sensors/50-camera-velocity.md

   2. Create a ROS publisher to publish the velocity values

 The perspicacious roboticist may have noticed that magnitude of the velocity in global coordinates is dependent on the height of the drone.
 Add a subscriber to the topic /pidrone/state to your AnalyzeFlow class and save the z position value to a class variable in the callback.
 Use this variable to scale the velocity measurements by the height of the drone (the distance the camera is from what it is perceiving).
-  3. Create a ROS subscriber to obtain the altitude (z-position) of the drone for scaling the motion vecotrs
+  3. Create a ROS subscriber to obtain the altitude (z-position) of the drone for scaling the motion vectors

 The second method is `analyze`, which is called every time that the camera gets an image, and is used to analyze the flow vectors to estimate the x and y velocities of your drone
   1. Estimate the velocities
   2. Publish the velocities

 ## Check your Measurements
 You'll want to make sure that the values you're publishing make sense.
-To do this, you'll be echoing the values that you're publishing and empircally verifying that they are reasonable.
+To do this, you'll be echoing the values that you're publishing and empirically verifying that they are reasonable.

 **Exercises**